What is PAT Testing & why should I get my electrical items checked?

 - Electrical tests – The appliance is put through a series of electrical tests to ensure that it is properly earthed (Earth Continuity Test, Class 1 appliance) and insulated (Insulation Resistance Test, Class 1 and 2 appliance)

 - Labelling – A label is affixed to the appliance indicating whether it has passed or failed as well as additional information including the test date and Appliance ID number assigned to it.
 Some labels may include a barcode for ease of use during the next inspection.

 - Records & Certification – A detailed record is given for each appliance tested as well as an inventory summary & Final PAT Certificate.
 These records will be made available in an electronic format. (hard copy available upon request)

-I offer PAT Testing and Electrical services within North Cornwall and surrounding area.
+I offer PAT Testing and Electrical services within London & North Cornwall and surrounding area.
 Please don’t hesitate to get in contact via the website form should you require any further information.